jrottinghuis/mens-erger-je-niet/README.md

 If another player is already in the position that your pawn would land in, you strike their pawn and send that pawn back to it's beginning position "B".
 Once a pawn is on one of the final home positions, they are safe from strikes.
 On some version of the board, the home position are marked with lower letters "a", and in some versions, "b", "c", and "d" respectively.
 On the four player board above only the first home position is marked, and on the image of the six-player board, none are marked.
 In short, you start at "B", then go to "A" then finish at "a", makes sense?

-If a player has their pawn right in front of the home ("a") position and would theoretically land on another pawn that is already in a home position, that is not considered a legal move and they have to choose another pawn to move, or forfeit that turn.
+If a player has their pawn right in front of the home ("a") position and would theoretically land on another pawn that is already in a home position, that is not considered a legal move; they have to choose another pawn to move, or forfeit that turn.
 In other words, a pawn can land on a home spot only if that spot is not already occupied.
 Pawns can move forward towards an open home position.

-Whether or not a player can strike their own pawn anywhere on the regular board should be agreed upon ahead of time.
+Whether a player can strike their own pawn anywhere on the regular board should be agreed upon ahead of time.
 Even though players are unlikely to choose to strike themselves, there can be situations when this is the only option.
 Note that no pawn can be removed from a home position.

  # Graphical User Interface
 The Graphical User Interface (GUI) contains two tabs.
 The first tab is the game board for four players, each with a configurable strategy.